harshranjan0522/Mental-Health-Tracker/README.md

-# Mental-Health-Tracker
-Privacy-focused offline C++ desktop application designed to help users understand and take care of their mental well-being.
-It solves the real-world issue of people ignoring their emotional health due to lack of safe spaces, privacy concerns, or inconsistent habits.

 # 🧠 Mental Health Support & Mood Tracking System

 An offline-first Mental Health Support & Mood Tracking System built with a **C++ backend**, **SQLite database**, and a **HTML/CSS/JavaScript frontend**.